joelparkerhenderson/social-value-orientation/README.md

 Acting collaborative can be the best tool to maximize your own interests, and convincing the other party – even if it is purely self-interested – that it needs to care about your interests in order to meet its own goals can be a tremendously effective negotiation strategy.

-Indeed, this may be the most provocative idea in the book "Getting to Yes".
+This may be the most provocative idea in the book "Getting to Yes".

 <h2><a name="utility">Utility</a></h2>